Festival Groups

 Figurehead

 Currently the members are Cath, Rachel, Sharon and Gill.
 As well as singing at local events, they can be seen performing at a wide variety of festivals around the South West.
-In 2023 they also enjoyed performing on Radio5 Live Sunday breakfast and appearing on CBeebies!
+In recent years they also enjoyed performing on Radio 5 Live Sunday breakfast and appearing on CBeebies!

 Flash Jack